Strict guidelines make condo loans more difficult to get

 - Condo down payment percentages and interest rates are often higher, however.

 Condos combine the benefits of homeownership with the convenience of property management.
 A condo might be an attractive option, whether you’re buying your first home, upgrading or downsizing.
-But before starting a mortgage application, you should understand the key characteristics of condos, as well as how they compare with single-family homes and townhomes.
+But before comparing lenders and filling out a mortgage application, you should understand the key characteristics of condos, as well as how they compare with single-family homes and townhomes.

 What is a condo?